ilya-kavalenka/RECSEN/docs/introduction.md

 # Introduction

 The RECSEN language is designed to serve as a protocol definition.
 The protocol workflow essentially consists of data flow and control flow.
-It is useful to introduce language features through an evolution of a sample communication protocol from its basic form to a real-life version.
+It is useful to introduce language features through evolution of a sample communication protocol from its basic form to a real-life version.
 The sample protocol is used by market data subscribers to receive updates from a market data publisher.

 ### Sample Protocol 1